mila-iqia/ansible-jupyterhub-hpc/roles/monitoring/README.md

-# Setup Grafana
+# Setup monitoring facts

-This role contains tasks for installation TLS certificates for Grafana installation.
+This role contains tasks to setup facts for monitoring stack.